apereo/apereo.github.io/_posts/cas/2019-05-08-cas61x-jasypt-encryption.md

 Jasypt is a java library which allows the deployer to add basic encryption capabilities to CAS.
 Jasypt supplies command-line tools useful for performing encryption, decryption, etc. In order to use the tools, you may download the Jasypt distribution.
 Once unzipped, you will find a `jasypt-$VERSION/bin` directory a number of `bat|sh` scripts that you can use for encryption/decryption operations `(encrypt|decrypt).(bat|sh)`.

-However, an easier approach might be to use the native [CAS commandline shell](https://apereo.github.io/cas/development/installation/Configuring-Commandline-Shell.html).
+However, an easier approach might be to use the native [CAS command-line shell](https://apereo.github.io/cas/development/installation/Configuring-Commandline-Shell.html).
 The CAS command-line shell provides the ability to query the CAS server for help on available settings/modules and various other utility functions one of which is the ability to encrypt and/or decrypt settings via Jasypt.
 We'll use the shell to encrypt a few settings and place them in your CAS configuration file, expecting the server to decrypt and use them as needed.

 Our starting position is based on: